ValentinWach/electra/README.md

 ### Backend (FastAPI + PostgreSQL)
 - Built with FastAPI, SQLAlchemy and PostgreSQL
-- Utilizes materialized views for efficient result calculations
+- Utilizes materialized views for efficient API requests
 - Supports both development and production configurations
 - Scalable with multi-worker deployment options

 ## Getting Started

-Each frontend and backend have their onw README.md file in their respective directories.
+Each frontend and backend have their own README.md file in their respective directories.
 The following is a quick summary of both.

 ### Prerequisites